Smart and Skilled (NSW)

 On average, the NSW Government will pay for 55-90% of the total cost of your course.
 To check your eligibility and receive an estimate course fee, visit the Smart and Skilled website.

 As part of the application process, you are required to obtain a Unique Student Identifier (USI), if you do not already have one.
 Please visit the Australian Government’s USI website and follow the steps to create your USI.

-For more information regarding eligibility criteria, fee information, recognition of prior learning, deferring or continuing subsidised training, consumer protection information or support services, please read our Student Handbook.
+For more information regarding eligibility criteria, fee information, recognition of prior learning, deferring or continuing subsidised training, consumer protection information or support services, please read our Terms and Conditions.